dave-theunsub/clamtk/README.md

 # Readme for clamtk

+Note: This program is no longer maintained.

-This README was last checked or updated on 20240116.
+This README was last checked or updated on 20240330.

 **Table of contents:**